Big Payday for Gay Married Couples

 My previous post “How Love and Marriage will change LGBT Retirement.” emphasizes that having the legal right to wed will help the financial well being of the LGBT community as a whole.

 Earnings vs. wealth – Payday for Gay Married Couples

 However, though the Treasury Department report shows that many same-sex married couples are doing well on the income side, it has yet to be determined how we are doing on the wealth-building side.
 Remember, it’s not so much about what you make that is important but rather what you keep, save and invest that will build your nest egg.
 Whether you are at an advantage or disadvantage financially, you’ll want be proactive and take steps to reach your various financial goals for yourself and your family.
 No matter who you are or what your sexual orientation, without hard work and strategic financial planning you will have a tough time reaching financial independence.

 Congratulations to all couples who are spending their lives with someone they love.
 Though we’re still woefully behind on transgender financial parity, the LGBT community is moving forward and making significant progress.
 No longer relegated to second-class citizen status, you and your significant other can at last enjoy the thousand-plus benefits that the government bestows on the legally married of every stripe.

 Until next time and as always Be Fiscally Fabulous.
 GAY MONEY MATTERS!

-DAVID RAE, CFP®, AIF® is a Los Angeles-based retirement planner with Trilogy Financial Services.
+DAVID RAE, CFP®, AIF® is a Los Angeles-based retirement planner with DRM Wealth Management.
 He has been helping the LGBT community and friends reach their financial goals for over a decade.
 A regular contributor to the Advocate Magazine, Investopedia and Huffington Post, he lives in West Hollywood with his husband Ryne and their two Chihuahuas.
 Follow him on Facebook, or via his website www.davidraefp.com

 If you like “Big Payday for Gay Married Couples” you might also like: